 Be sure that you carefully read and understand the questions asked and provide accurate responses so that Your Intake Form is correctly recorded.

 It is your responsibility to provide accurate responses when answering questions as Your Case evaluation is based on the information you provide on Your Intake Form.
-Once we take the case, we refer and rely on the facts concerning entries/exits, marital history, arrest history, from Your Intake Form throughout the entire case.
+Once we take the case, we refer to and rely on the facts concerning entries/exits, marital history, and arrest history, from Your Intake Form throughout the entire case.
 We also rely on the information you provide on Your Intake Form during Your Consultation.
 If you provide incorrect information on Your Intake Form which you do not correct during Your Consultation, it will likely affect the outcome of Your Case and possibly result in unintended negative consequences.